6 min read

 What is CX Cloud?

-1. Assets and Coverage: This provides a full list of assets (with the Success Tracks service level) and what SMARTnet coverage SLA is attached to the device.
-Within assets, part ID, name, associated security advisories, install location, coverage status, software type and release, recommended software, and licensing information.
+1. Assets and Coverage: a full asset list with SMARTnet SLA, part ID, name, advisories, location, coverage status, software type and release, recommended software, and licensing.

-2. Adoption Lifecycle: Provides a current view of all software licenses purchased, activated, and utilized.
+2. Adoption Lifecycle: licenses purchased, activated, and utilized.

-3. Advisories: Any security advisories for assets in the portal.
-This includes PSIRT notifications, reports, and corrective recommendations.
+3. Advisories: PSIRT notifications, reports, and corrective recommendations.

-4. Cases: Any open or closed TAC cases, information about RMAs, and metrics on case openings, closings, and severity level.
+4. Cases: open and closed TAC cases, RMA info, and metrics on openings, closings, and severity.

 Do You Need Success Tracks?